 7. How Can You Access and Control Your Information?

 After registering for an account on the Website, you may log-in to the account and edit your personal information in your profile.
-For instructions on how you can further access your personal information that we have collected, or how to correct errors in such information, please send an e-mail to support@College Aid Pro.com.
+For instructions on how you can further access your personal information that we have collected, or how to correct errors in such information, please visit our Data Removal Request form.
 We will also promptly stop using your information and remove it from our servers and database at any time upon your e-mail request.
 To protect your privacy and security, we will take reasonable steps to help verify your identity before granting access, making corrections or removing your information.

 8. How Do We Store and Protect Your Information?

 A. After receiving your personal information, we will store it on our Website systems for future use.
 We have physical, electronic, and managerial procedures in place to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect.
 Unfortunately, no data transmission over the Internet or data storage solution can ever be completely secure.
 As a result, although we take industry-standard steps to protect your information (e.g., strong encryption), we cannot ensure or warrant the security of any information you transmit to or receive from us or that we store on our or our service providers’ systems.

 B. If you are visiting the Website from outside of the USA, you understand that your connection will be through and to servers located in the USA, and the information you provide will be securely stored in our web servers and internal systems located within the USA.

 C. We store your personal information until you request us to remove it from our servers.
 We store our logs and other technical records indefinitely.